-Form AUD-101: Detention Center Notification Process
+AUD-101 Process:

-- 1) District B is responsible for identifying the student's District A. - 2) District B must then provide Form AUD-101 (Detention Center Notification) to each District A that has students placed short-term in District B's Detention Center as of the applicable count date, no later than 15 calendar days following the applicable count date. - 3) Upon receipt of the AUD-101 form, District A must complete and return Form AUD-101 to District B regarding the detention center student. - A. On the form, District A must indicate whether or not the student is eligible for funding through District A. In order to be eligible for funding, District A must determine whether all of the following criteria have been met: - Enrollment: The student was still enrolled with District A as of the applicable count date, and - ΔAttendance: The student established attendance with District A within 30 calendar days preceding the applicable count date, and - Schedule: The student has a schedule with District A as of the applicable count date that supports funding eligibility. - B. If all of the listed criteria have been met, District A will circle "Yes" on Form AUD-101, return it to District B, and submit the student for funding based upon the schedule that was in place as of the applicable count date. - C. If one or more of the listed criteria are not met, District A will circle "No" on Form AUD-101 and return it to District B. - 4) Upon receipt of the completed Form AUD-101, District B will submit the student for funding if any of the following criteria apply: - A. Form AUD-101 completed by District A is returned with "No" circled in the appropriate column for the noted student, OR - B. District A is the same district providing the educational services at the detention center (i.e., District A and District B are the same district), OR
+- 1) Each district providing the educational services to a non-resident detention center student (District B) is responsible for identifying the student's last known district of attendance (District A).
+In the event this information is unknown, District B will need to determine the student's district of residence (also District A). - 2) District B must then provide Form AUD-101 (Detention Center Notification) to District A no later than 15 calendar days following the applicable count date. - 3) Upon receipt of the AUD-101 form, District A must complete and return Form AUD-101 to District B regarding the detention center student. - A. On the form, District A must indicate whether or not the student is eligible for funding through District A. In order to be eligible for funding, District A must ensure that all of the following criteria have been met: - Enrollment: The student was still enrolled with District A as of the applicable count date, and - Δ Attendance: The student established attendance with District A within 30 days preceding the applicable count date - Schedule: The student has a schedule with District A as of the applicable count date that supports funding eligibility. - B. If all of the listed criteria have been met, District A will circle "Yes" on Form AUD-101, return it to District B, and submit the student for funding based upon the schedule that was in place as of the applicable count date. - C. If all listed criteria are not met, District A will circle "No" on Form AUD-101 and return it to District B. - 4) Upon receipt of the completed Form AUD-101, District B may submit the student for funding if any of the following criteria apply: - A. Form AUD-101 completed by District A is returned with "No" circled in Column 5 for the noted student, OR

-- C. District B is unable to determine District A, and therefore is unable to include a student on an AUD-101 form. - 5) The district submitting the student for funding should retain the applicable AUD-101 form as audit documentation.
-If an AUD-101 form is not returned to District B, District B should submit the student for funding and the incomplete AUD-101 should be kept and submitted as audit documentation if the student appears in the Duplicate Count process.
+- B. District A is the same district providing the educational services at the YSC, (i.e., District A and District B are the same district), OR - C. There is not a last known Colorado district of residence (or last known district) for the student (i.e., District A cannot be determined). - D. If Form AUD-101 is not returned to District B, District B should submit the student for funding and the incomplete AUD-101 should be kept and submitted if the student appears in the Duplicate Count process.

-District A must retain the following for audit purposes in the event a student placed short-term in a detention center is included in its funded pupil count:

-- Enrollment history generated from the district's Student Information System - Daily Attendance. - Current year attendance evidencing student established attendance in the 30 days preceding the applicable count date, AND - Completed detention center notification (AUD-101) indicating that the student is eligible to be submitted for funding by District A along with confirmation that it was returned to District B - △ When District A and District B are the same: if the student did not establish attendance in the 30 days preceding the applicable count date, the student may be reported for funding if the district enrolls the student and creates a schedule for the student (with the intent to have the student attend a district school after being released from the detention center). - Individual Student Schedule - District B must retain the following for audit purposes in the event a student placed short-term in a detention center is included in its funded pupil count: - Entry and exit dates for students in the detention center who were present on the applicable count date - Returned form AUD-101 showing that District A is not eligible to include the student for funding - Education program bell schedule
+- District A must retain the following for audit purposes in the event a student placed short-term in a detention center is included in its funded pupil count: - Enrollment history generated from the district's Student Information System - Daily Attendance. - Current year attendance through the applicable count date, AND - Completed detention center notification (AUD-101) indicating that the student is eligible to be submitted for funding by District A along with confirmation that it was returned to District B - Individual Student Schedule - District B must retain the following for audit purposes in the event a student placed short-term in a detention center is included in its funded pupil count: - Entry and exit dates for students in the YSC who were present on the applicable count date - Returned form AUD-101 showing that District A is not eligible to include the student for funding - Education program bell schedule

-• Current list of Detention Centers:
+Current list of Detention Centers: